Show (footballer)

-Manuel Luís da Silva Cafumana (born 6 March 1999), commonly known as Show or Chow, is an Angolan professional footballer who plays as a midfielder for Kocaelispor, on loan from Israeli club Maccabi Haifa.
+Manuel Luís da Silva Cafumana (born 6 March 1999), commonly known as Show or Chow, is an Angolan professional footballer who plays as a midfielder for Turkish Süper Lig club Kocaelispor and the Angola national team.

 Career

 Club

 In August 2021, Show joined Bulgarian club Ludogorets Razgrad.
 In August 2023, he signed a contract with Israeli team Maccabi Haifa.
 On 22 July 2024, Show joined Major League Soccer side FC Dallas on loan, with Dallas holding an option to make the deal permanent.

 International

 On 25 June 2017, Show earned his first cap for Angola in the 1–0 away win over Mauritius in a COSAFA Cup match.

+On 3 December 2025, Show was called up to the Angola squad for the 2025 Africa Cup of Nations.